ScottLogic/blog/dsmith/_posts/2023-10-19-tools-for-measuring-cloud-carbon-emissions.md

 \*\*\* All services other than compute and storage are grouped into “other”.

 \*\*\*\* Geography refers to wider geographical areas such as AMER, APAC and EMEA.

-One further thing to consider if you use more than one Cloud provider - is how comparable are the figures across the different tools?
-It will likely be far more convenient (and more of an apples to apples comparison) if you use a cross Cloud solution like CCF.
-CCF also has the advantage of having a transparent open source methodology.
-For these reasons, it is the solution we have selected to measure Scott Logic’s own Cloud Carbon Footprint.